Seirdy/seirdy.one/content/posts/website-best-practices.md

 Narrow viewports
 ----------------

 A single element wider than the viewport will trigger horizontal scrolling for the entire page.
-This is especially problematic for long pages that require excessive scrolling.
+This is especially problematic for long pages that already require excessive vertical scrolling.

 Not every phone has a giant screen: millions of people around the world use Web-enabled feature phones.
 The Jio Phone&nbsp;2, for instance, sports a 6&nbsp;cm (2.4&nbsp;inch) screen that's 240 pixels wide.
 Furthermore, some programs sport browser windows in sidebars (c.f.
 Mozilla's [side view](https://addons.mozilla.org/en-US/firefox/addon/side-view/), Vivaldi [Web Panels](https://help.vivaldi.com/desktop/panels/web-panels/)).
 Users who leverage floating or tiling windows rather than maximizing everything could use viewports of arbitrary dimensions.

 Long words, especially in headings, can trigger horizontal overflow.
 Test in a viewport that's under 240 pixels wide (<abbr title="Device Pixel Ratio">DPR</abbr>=1) and observe any words that trail off of the edge of the screen.
 Add soft hyphens to these words using the `&shy;` entity.
-Prefer breaking off suffixes ("-ing", "-ed", etc).

-Most modern browsers support the `hyphens` CSS3 property, but full automatic hyphenation is an overkill solution with a naive implementation.
+Most modern browsers support the `hyphens` CSS3 property, but full automatic hyphenation is usually an overkill solution with a naive implementation.
 Automatic hyphenation will insert hyphens wherever it can, not necessarily between the best syllables.
 At the time of writing, humans are still better at hyphenating than most software implementations.
 I'm also not aware of a CSS property that only breaks syllables when necessary to avoid horizontal scrolling.

 Users employing machine translation will not benefit from your soft hyphens, so don't expect them to always work as intended.
 Translation tools might also replace short words with long ones.
 Soft hyphens and automatic hyphenation are both flawed solutions, but I find soft hyphens to be less problematic.

 Where long inline `<code>` elements can trigger horizontal scrolling, consider a scrollable `<pre>` element instead.
-Making a single element scrollable in two dimensions is far better than doing so for the whole page.
+Making a single element horizontally scrollable is far better than making the entire page scrollable in two dimensions.

 ### Indented elements